eclipsesource/tabris-js/doc/layout.md

 > :point_right: `RowLayout` is just a helper, everything it can do can also be achieved with `ConstraintLayout`.

-`StackLayout` has two properties, both of which can be set only via its own constructor or the constructor of `Stack`.
+`RowLayout` has two properties, both of which can be set only via its own constructor or the constructor of `Row`.
 They are:

 Property | Type | Default Value | Description
 ---------|------|---------------|------------